 About the negotiation process:

-- Strategic thinking – tools to enable you to become a proactive rather than reactive negotiator
+- Be more aware of strategic thinking with tools that enable them to become proactive rather than a reactive negotiator

 Professor Ray Fells and The Experience Lab

 About the Facilitator

 Professor Ray Fells